-$$\frac{\partial \widetilde{F}}{\partial r_i} := -2 \int{V_i \setminus \Gamma_i} \left( d(\mathbf{y}, \mathbf{x}i) - r_i \right) \rho(\mathbf{y}) \, d\mathbf{y},$$
+$$\frac{\partial F}{\partial r_i} := -2 \int{V_i \setminus \Gamma_i} \left(d(\mathbf{y}, \mathbf{x}i) - r_i \right) \rho(\mathbf{y}) \, d\mathbf{y},$$

 The second consideration is the stopping criterion.
 Whereas previous methods use hard constraints to avoid overlap, we propose a soft constraint.
 Instead of directly assessing whether shapes are overlapping, we suggest adjusting the arrangement energy directly to penalize overlap.
 This involves changing the energy interior to each shape.
 Currently, powers of the distance function are used.
 However, the signed distance function would assign negative energy to the interior of the shape (for odd powers).
-Then overlap would increase the energy, so minimizing the energy would promote non-overlapping shapes.

-The novelty of trying to adapt the current algorithm to packing is that the class of shapes it can accommodate is large: any piecewise-smooth generators of variable sizes will work.
-Moreover, one can scale the shapes and choose a stopping criterion based on the energy itself, as discussed above.
-Using soft constraints on overlap could be a computational advantage.
+Then overlap would increase the energy, so minimizing the energy would promote nonoverlapping shapes.
+Phase transitions, such as highlighted in section 8.1, could occur during the growth of the shapes.
+The interesting question of which optima can be accessed using a growth-based algorithm is very relevant to the packing application.
+In fact, the ground state may only be accessible by starting from a suboptimal local minimum for the small, initialized shapes.
+Assessing the complex nature of the energy landscape for packing problems is a rich area for future research.
+The novelty of trying to adapt the current algorithm to packing is that the class of shapes it can accommodate is large.

 8.3.
-Energy-driven Pattern Formation.
-The fact that pattern formation of modulated phases can often be explained via minimization of energy functionals involving competing short and long-range interactions is well-known [62].
+Energy-driven pattern formation.
+Pattern formation of modulated phases can often be explained via minimization of energy functionals involving competing short- and long-range interactions [62].
 The subject has proven to be a driving force for much research in the modern calculus of variations [39].
-A good case in point is the Ohta-Kawasaki functional ([56, 12]) which provides one of the simplest models for self-assembly of diblock copolymers.
-Here the ubiquitous Ginzburg-Landau free energy is augmented with long-range interactions of Coulombic-type, presenting a rich set of mathematical problems as to the nature of global and local minimizers (see for example [10, 59] and the references therein).
-In the regime of small volume fraction, wherein small spherical phases are present, there are two temporal regimes in the gradient flow dynamics [34, 30]; the formation of the spherical structures and their coarsening until a intrinsic length scale is reached, followed by pattern formation of the spheres dictated by the long range interactions.
-These dynamic regimes are directly connected to the first few terms in the Gamma-limit expansion of the free energy [11].
-The problem considered in this article addresses the later stage of pattern formation due to long-range interactions.
-While for Ohta-Kawasaki, these interactions are of Coulombic-type, here the interactions involve Wasserstein distances (cf. Section 7.2).

-Recently Bourne et al. [7, 8] considered a simplified model in the dilute phase limit based upon Wasserstein norms.
-This results in a variational problem defined over sums of weighted delta functions with support in $\Omega \subset \mathbb{R}^N$ , which takes the form where $d\mathbf{y}$ denotes N-dimensional Lebesgue measure on $\Omega$ , and $W_2$ is the Wasserstein distance defined in Section 7.2.
-Minimization is made computationally tractable by setting the problem in the framework of CVT, and adopting the simple approach of Lloyd's algorithm ([7]).
-It would be interesting to adopt the methods contained here to explore shape and orientation effects in, for example, in related simplified models for hard ellipses/ellipsoids.
+A good case in point is the Ohta-Kawasaki functional [56, 13], which provides one of the simplest models for self-assembly of diblock copolymers.
+Here the ubiquitous Ginzburg-Landau free energy is augmented with long-range interactions of Coulombic type, presenting a rich set of mathematical problems as to the nature of global and local minimizers (see, for example, [11, 59] and the references therein).
+In the regime of small volume fraction, wherein small spherical phases are present, there are two temporal regimes in the gradient flow dynamics [34, 30]: the formation of the spherical structures and their coarsening until an intrinsic length scale is reached, followed by pattern formation of the spheres dictated by the long-range interactions.
+These dynamic regimes are directly connected to the first few terms in the Gamma-limit expansion of the free energy [12].
+The problem considered in this article addresses the later stage of pattern formation.
+While for Ohta-Kawasaki these interactions are of Coulombic type, here the interactions involve Wasserstein distances (cf. section 7).
+Recently Bourne et al. [8, 9] considered a simplified model in the dilute phase limit based upon Wasserstein norms.
+This results in a variational problem defined over sums of weighted delta functions with support in $\Omega \subset \mathbb{R}^N$, $\nu = \sum{i=1}^n m_i \delta{x_i}$ with $\sum{i=1}^n m_i = |\Omega| = 1$, which takes the form where $d\mathbf{y}$ denotes N-dimensional Lebesgue measure on Ω , and W_2 is the Wasserstein distance defined in section 7.
+Minimization is made computationally tractable by setting the problem in the framework of CVT and adopting the simple approach of Lloyd's algorithm [8].
+It would be interesting to adopt the methods contained here to explore shape and orientation effects in, for example, related simplified models for hard ellipses/ellipsoids.